 Create a nickname that’s different from your existing username and set it as your public display name.
 This will make it more difficult for attackers to brute force your login credentials.

-Roles & the Principle of Least Privilege
+User Roles & the Principle of Least Privilege

 The principle of least privilege is composed of two very simple steps: